TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 Webhooks features are going to be added
-10 times faster bombs and nukes added in error dections support selfbots change command prefix webhook spam manual.md (instead of putting all the description into the code; We've decided to put it inside a file) unban command
+10 times faster bombs and nukes added in error dections supports selfbots being able to change command prefix webhook spam manual.md (instead of putting all the description into the code; We've decided to put it inside a file) unban command